itzFlubby/LightStripAudioSync/README.md

   - libfftw3-3.lib

 3. Optional: configure for your use-case
-  - Set your frequency weights in `main.cpp`
+  - Set your frequency weights in `AudioCapture.cpp`

 4. Run Cmake via `build.bat`